o0101/vanillatype/README.md

 ## faq - why not just TypeScript?

+Because I say it sucks.
+And so it does.

 Why add transpilation and a tool chain, and change your code, and add a whole bunch of assumptions, when you can write a rudimentary type system in JS in a couple hundred lines.